15 Top Hikes in Santo Antao, Cape Verde

 Where to stay: Casa das Ilhas

-Despite the hot temperatures.
-The greater was my joy when I heard about the natural swimming pools in Sinagoga.
+Despite the hot temperatures, I was more than happy when I heard about the natural swimming pools in Sinagoga.

-As usual, you get there by aluguer or you can walk along the road connecting Cidade das Pombas with Ribeira Grande.
-In Sinagoga, you have a few bars and a “mercearia” (little shop) where you can stock up on water and snacks.
+As usual, you get there by aluguer, or you can walk along the road connecting Cidade das Pombas with Ribeira Grande.
+In Sinagoga, there are a few bars and a “mercearia” (little shop) where you can stock up on water and snacks.

-The name of the village comes from the Jewish community that got expulsed from Portugal and found a new home in Santo Antão.
+The village’s name comes from the Jewish community that was expelled from Portugal and found a new home in Santo Antão.
 Nowadays, you can still see the impressive ruins of a former hospital.

 After the Jewish community extinguished, the building was used as a sanatorium to take care of the leprosy patients.
 Despite its macabre historical background, the ruins are a great photo motive.